patrick-potocny/portfolio/projects/03-assetnet.md

 For styling the app, I utilized SCSS, a CSS preprocessor that is known for streamlining the process of writing and maintaining CSS code to a higher standard.
 Since the app was not large enough, I didn't need to use SCSS modules to avoid class name collisions.
 However, to keep the class names up to a certain standard, the BEM naming convention was employed.
 At the end, all the SCSS files were compiled into one single CSS file.

-Next, I sourced reliable and fast APIs for real-time and historical data of cryptocurrencies and stocks, ultimately selecting [Coinranking](https://developers.coinranking.com/api) for crypto data and [Alpha Vantage](https://www.alphavantage.co/) for stocks.
+Next, I sourced reliable and fast APIs for real-time and historical data of cryptocurrencies and stocks, ultimately selecting [Coinranking](https://developers.coinranking.com/api) for crypto data and [Alpha Vantage](https://www.alphavantage.co/) for stocks, because of their good reliability and speed.

 ### Process

-In the development of my web application, I placed a strong emphasis on following coding best practices, such as adhering to SOLID principles, utilizing Git for version control, and implementing unit testing using Jest.
+In the development of my web application, I placed a strong emphasis on following best coding practices, such as adhering to SOLID principles, utilizing Git for version control, and implementing unit testing using Jest.
 By implementing these practices, I ensured that my code was organized, modular, and easy to maintain.

 To enhance the user experience, I aimed to ensure simplicity in the application design.
 Therefore, I opted not to include any login or registration requirements, which could be time-consuming and complicated.
 Instead, I utilized local storage as a means of storing user preferences, such as selected digital assets, preferred time frames, and color schemes (light or dark mode).
 This approach ensures users can effortlessly access and edit their preferred assets, with real-time price and performance data readily available upon opening the application.